-I’ve been really lucky when it comes to breakouts—I’ve written about them, I’ve had a few pop up from time to time, and I’ve recommended products to zap them, but I’ve really never suffered from the frustrating woes of teenage or adult acne.
+I’ve been really lucky when it comes to breakouts.
+I’ve written about them, I’ve had a few pop up from time to time, and I’ve recommended products to zap them, but I’ve really never suffered from the frustrating woes of teenage or adult acne.
 That being said, something recently changed.
-Perhaps it’s because I’ve recently ascended into my almost late 20s (I’m not complaining!
-I feel wise.), but now whenever I break out, no matter how small or inconsequential the actual pimple is, it leaves behind a red mark long after it clears up.
+Perhaps it’s because I’ve recently ascended into my almost-late-20s (I’m not complaining—I feel wise), but now whenever I break out, no matter how small or inconsequential the actual pimple is, it leaves behind a red mark long after it clears up.
 It is so annoying.
-How are acne scars and discoloration problems that have only just started plaguing me now?
+How are acne scars and discoloration problems only just starting to plague me now?
 Aren’t these years supposed to be zit-free?

-I spoke with celebrity esthetician Renée Rouleau, as well as Seed to Serum’s Megan Schwarz and dermatologist Dr. Carl Thornfeldt, for their expert opinions and advice on why this is happening and how to make it stop.
+I spoke with celebrity esthetician Renée Rouleau, Seed to Serum’s Megan Schwarz, and dermatologist Carl Thornfeldt for their expert opinions and advice on why this is happening and how to make it stop.
 Like, immediately.

 Rouleau explains: “Redness can be caused by trauma to the skin cells caused from aggressively picking at blemishes.
 Picking at the skin can leave a red post-breakout mark long after the infection disappears.
 Whether or not you picked at your blemish (hopefully not), it’s common to be left with a red, dark, or purple mark that can hang around for weeks.”
 It feels like she’s explaining my exact situation, to be honest.
 Sometimes I pick (eek, sorry!), and sometimes I’m really good about keeping my hands to myself.